An alternative construction of Shannon entropy

 A second derivation of Shannon’s formula comes from computing the expected number of bits required to encode a sample from P. For instance, if P is a uniform distribution over 4 possible outcomes, it takes log2(4) = 2 bits to encode one of these outcomes (00, 01, 10, or 11), i.e. to communicate to someone else which outcome occurred.
 More generally, it takes log 1/pi = -log pi bits to encode a sample that occurs with probability pi, and the expectation of this quantity is E[-log pi] which is equivalent to Eq.
 1.

 This derivation is elegant and intuitive, but it requires introducing the notion of encoding.
-For instance, even though it’s somewhat intuitive that rarer outcomes would require more space to encode, it takes a bit of head-scratching (at least for me) to arrive at why log 1/pi is the right quantity for a non-uniform distribution.
-(Of course, the link between entropy and encoding is a core element of Information Theory, so it is worth working through this.)
+And even though it kind of makes sense that rarer outcomes would require more space to encode, it takes a bit of head-scratching (at least for me) to arrive at why log 1/pi is the right quantity for a non-uniform distribution.
+(Of course, the link between entropy and encoding is a core element of Information Theory, so it’s definitely worth working through this, but it takes a bit of thinking.)

 An alternative construction